-Students, faculty, and staff are assigned institutional email accounts for Seminary communications.
+Students, faculty, and staff are assigned institutional e-mail and Populi accounts for Seminary communications.
 This is the primary method for communicating information regarding community events, course registration, changes in Seminary policies, and other important matters.
 Students are encouraged to check their BSK email inbox often.
-Bills and final grades are mailed directly to students.
-Other non-sensitive physical communications may be placed in individual student mail folders (located in the BSK academic office).
+Bills and final grades are made available through Populi.